vector-man/WPFHexEditorControl.Avalonia/README.md

 - Show data as hexadecimal or decimal
 - Possibility to view only a part of file/stream in editor and dont loose anychange when used it (AllowVisualByteAdress...)
 - Zoom / UnZoom hexeditor content (50% to 200%)
+- Positility to show or not the bytes are deleted.
 - ...

 ## How to use